Block124/capella-collab-manager/docs/user/docs/projects/models/create.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Create a _Collab Manager_ model
+# Create a _Collaboration Manager_ model

-Collab Manager proposes a wizard to create models in a project.
-To create a model, you have to be at least project manager, and you need to be administrator to add a Team for Capella source, which is needed to set up a Team for Capella backup.
-To create a model, go to the _Projects_ tab of the navigation bar, open the project in witch you want to create a model, and click on the “+” icon.
+We propose a wizard to create models in a project.
+To create a model, you have to be at least project lead.
+To create a model, go to the _Projects_ tab of the navigation bar, open the project in which you want to create a model, and click on the “+” icon.

 The creation can be interrupted at any step, however an unfinished model will lack some essential features, so it’s